ONLYOFFICE/Docker-Docs/README.md

 `docker.io/onlyoffice/docs-docservice:<some_version>`

-Also please add two repository secrets for login in hub.dokcer:
+Also please add two repository secrets for login in hub.docker:

 - `DOCKER_HUB_USERNAME` - Stored your account name that will push images.